mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 * The preparation of a prepared statement is routed to all servers.
 The execution of a prepared statement is routed to the first available server or to the server pointed by a routing hint attached to the query.
-As text protocol prepared statements are relatively rare, prepared statements can't be considered as supported in schemarouter
+In practice this means that prepared statements aren't supported by the schemarouter.

 ## Avrorouter limitations (avrorouter)